jackc/pgtocsv/README.md

 # pgtocsv

-`pgtocsv` is a single purpose tool that executes a query on a PostgreSQL database and outputs the results in CSV.
+`pgtocsv` executes a query on a PostgreSQL database and outputs the results in CSV.

 Why not just use psql and `\copy`?